-The Parent Company determined that the fair value of this investment is nil as of March 31, 2022 and December 31, 2021.
+The Parent Company determined that the fair value of this investment is nil December 31, 2021.

 On the other hand, the fair values of the Group's investments in club shares amounting to P27.4 million, which represent proprietary membership club shares, as of December 31, 2021, have been determined based on quoted prices in less active markets due to lack of trading activities among its participants (see Note 30.2).